 Condenser dryers divert the hot damp air into a condensing chamber so that it condenses back into water and is collected in a plastic tank, which you have to manually empty.
 It is possible to plumb in some condenser dryers so that the water goes to a drain – but this is too much messing about for most people.

-Which is best, a condenser or vented dryer?
+Which is best, condenser or vented?

 There are pros and cons for both so you have to decide yourself.
 Vented dryers are cheaper, they are also simpler, more reliable and mostly more economical to run*.
 According to Which? “on average, vented tumble dryers use about a fifth less energy than condenser dryers to dry a full load of cottons.” *NOTE: this is no longer strictly true, see “super energy efficient tumble dryers with heat pumps” section below.

 So why bother with a condenser tumble dryer?
 Well condenser tumble dryers are a convenience product (like washer-dryers are) but they do offer a solution to a genuine problem for some people when venting the dryer outside is difficult or even impossible.
 You may also want a more sophisticated dryer with more features.
-Check out my pros and cons section in the right column of this page.

 For more up to date information and test results on the latest dryers see Which? who at the time of writing have reviewed 111 tumble dryers.

 Because of their resources and independence, Which? usually have the latest reviews and also collect the opinions and experiences of thousands of members.
 There’s plenty of free information but will need to be a subscriber (take advantage of the 1 month trial offer) to get the full benefit.
 (I’m both a subscriber and affiliate of Which?)

 Super energy efficient tumble dryers with heat pumps